blesil-elendu/nigeria-meals/README.md

-# Angular - Nigeria-Meals ShoppingCart + MDBootstrap + Firebase (Realtime Database) + i18n
+# Nigeria-Meals ShoppingCart + MDBootstrap + Firebase (Realtime Database)

 This project was developed for the google Africa Developers Scholarship.
-The aim of this project is to build a shopping cart restaurant for Nigeria-Meals  using Angular 10 + MDBootstrap + Firebase(Realtime Database)
+The aim of this project is to build a shopping cart restaurant for Nigeria-Meals  using Angular 10 + MDBootstrap + Firebase(Realtime Database) + i18n

-**Live Demo is hosted on Firebase** : [Angular-shopping-cart](https://nigeria-meals.web.app)
+**Live Demo is hosted on Firebase** : [Nigeria-Meals shopping-cart](https://nigeria-meals.web.app)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.